smuth4/zig-pegparse/README.md

 ## Goals

 * Increase error handling facilities
-  * Add optional diagnostic handler for parse errors
+  * ✓ Add optional diagnostic handler for parse errors
 * Reduce memory usage
   * Allow ignoring nodes with a specific prefix
   * Add cut operator
 * Increase performance
-  * Add packrat cache - currently a little difficult since we clear subexpressions for failed matches from the tree entirely, maybe keep them all then clone at the end?
+  * ✓ Add packrat cache - currently a little difficult since we clear subexpressions for failed matches from the tree entirely, maybe keep them all then clone at the end?
+* Bring in line with 0.15.1 standards
+  * Use std.IO Readers/Writers
+  * Move ArrayLists to be unmanaged

 ## Limitations